 - Keep Your Tools and Machinery Covered During Winter

 Months of spring rain, summer storms and falling leaves and branches in the fall clog gutters and cover roofs in debris.
 Clearing off these areas prior to a winter storm ensures that your roof, one of the most expensive-to-fix areas of your home, withstands the brutal weather.
 Even a few inches of snow or ice drastically increases the load on your roof; when coupled with fallen leaves and twigs from the months prior, the likelihood of damage increases dramatically.
 These quick tips will help you get your gutters, roof and drains ready for winter:

-- Inspect your roof for damage before and after cleaning.
+- Inspect your roof (and beneath the shingles) for damage before and after cleaning.

 - Scrape away old caulking and reapply it to prevent against leaks and drafts.

 - Take gutter cleaning seriously.
 Snow and ice quickly clog drains and gutters when coupled with debris, potentially damaging the siding and interior walls of your home when the ice and snow melts.